See common questions and answers below image!

 What are Property backed Secured Loans?

-Property backed Secured Loans are loans taken by companies who have pledged a local property (Personal or Corporate) as a form of collateral against the loan.
+Property backed Secured Loans are notes taken by companies who have pledged a local property (Personal or Corporate) as a form of collateral against the note.

 What are the types of Properties that can be pledged?